fraserc12/redmine-service/README.md

 ### To Run
 - From the root directory: `docker-compose up`

+## API Docs
+2 endpoints are exposed on `http://localhost:5001`
+- GET `/projects`  - returns details of all your projects
+- GET `/time-logged?project_id=<id>` - will return a summarised list of time entries per day

 ### Disclaimer
 I am new to Python - this code works but will probably be improved upon when I learn more.